Tanmayee2010/Heart-Attack-Prediction/README.md

 # Heart-Attack-Prediction
+It is a Graphical User Interface System which is based on tkinter library

 **What is Logistic Regression ?**

-*Logistic Regression is a statistical and machine-learning techniques classifying records of a dataset based on the values of the input fields .
+Logistic Regression is a statistical and machine-learning techniques classifying records of a dataset based on the values of the input fields .
 It predicts a dependent variable based on one or more set of independent variables to predict outcomes .
-It can be used both for binary classification and multi-class classification.*
+It can be used both for binary classification and multi-class classification.

 **##Objective**
 The primary objective of this study was to classify heart disease using logistic regression model and a real-world dataset.